Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 Arizona Stats and Trends

-- Arizona's games this year have eclipsed the over/under three times in eight opportunities (37.5%).
+- Arizona's games this year have hit the over on three of eight set point totals (37.5%).

-- This year the Wildcats average seven fewer points per game (16.8) than the Golden Bears surrender (23.8).
+- This year the Wildcats put up seven fewer points per game (16.8) than the Golden Bears surrender (23.8).

-- The Wildcats have turned the ball over five more times (17 total) than the Golden Bears have forced a turnover (12) this season.
+- The Wildcats have turned the ball over 17 times this season, five more turnovers than the Golden Bears have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.